How Rent to Own Works: A Guide

 4. Maintenance and Other Fees

-On the other hand, the landlord usually pays for property taxes and insurance since they are ultimately responsible for their home.
+On the other hand, the landlord usually pays property taxes and insurance, because they are ultimately responsible for their home.
 You should also discuss matters such as renter insurance policies and home modifications during the contract drafting.
 Establishing awareness of these terms and conditions will help you to prevent issues later during the leasing period.

 5. Option Fee

-An option fee, also called option consideration, guarantees you the option to purchase the home in the future.
+An option fee guarantees you the exclusive option to purchase the home in the future.
 Typically, the option fee is non-refundable and ranges from 2 percent to 10 percent of the purchase price.
-If at any point during the rental term you become qualified for a mortgage, you may purchase the home and use your option fee and rent credit towards your down payment.
+If at any point during the rental term you become qualified for a mortgage, you may purchase the home and apply your option fee and rent credits towards your down payment.